- Fully turn-key with integrated AOM and GDD

 - Brighter images with clean temporal pulse shape

 - Compact laser design saving valuable table space

 - Low cost of ownership using robust & reliable fiber-laser technology

 In Two-photon microscopy, peak-power is brightness!
 If you care for the best image brightness, you need short pulses, high power, and most importantly a clean temporal pulse shape.
 The FemtoFiber ultra 1050 features the highest peak power available on the market and hence enables unmatched image brightness.

 Additionally, software-controlled dispersion precompensation (GDD) and an integrated AOM for power modulation, make the system extremely user-friendly.

-Without the need for regular maintenance or alignment TOPTICAs robust & reliable fiber laser technology significantly reduces the cost of ownership of your laser systems.
-In addition, our quiet & compact laser design minimizes noise-stress to the animals while at the same time saving valuable table space.
+TOPTICA's robust & reliable fiber laser technology significantly reduces the cost of ownership of your laser systems.

 The FemtoFiber ultra 1050 is ideally suited for the two-photon excitation of common fluorophores like mCherry, Propidium Iodide, tdTomato, eYFP, DsRed, mRFP or mOrange.

 Center wavelength 1050 nm Pulse duration < 100 fs Average output power > 5 W Repetition rate 80 MHz Motorized dispersion precompensation (GDD) -40000 .. +1000 fs² Integrated power control (optional) > 1 MHz AOM modulation bandwidth Power in main pulse > 95% (typ.)

 - Scientific Paper: Sponges as bioindicators for microparticulate pollutants?
 (2021)